 In order to facilitate planning and advising, bachelor's students normally declare a major when they enter their college.
 However, students may enroll in a degree program in the without declaring a major upon entry.
 Students who have not declared a major are considered "Undeclared" and may be eligible for all forms of scholarships and financial aid, provided other eligibility criteria are met.
-Bachelor's students may accumulate a maximum of forty-five (45) credit hours (including any transfer credit)(thirty-four [34] for the B.A.S.) before declaring a major (thus declaring the major no later than the second semester of the sophomore year).
+Bachelor's students may accumulate a maximum of forty-five (45) credit hours (including any transfer credit) before declaring a major (thus declaring the major no later than the second semester of the sophomore year).